-Every day I put together the Morning Playbook here I try to do so with a light heart while covering some of the top college football news and sharing some stories that tend to fly under the radar.
-But this is one I feel is a bit more serious in tone than usual.
+Every morning I put together the Morning Playbook.
+Here I try to do so with a light heart while sharing some stories that tend to fly under the radar and covering some of the top college football news..
+However, this is one I feel is a bit more serious in tone than usual.
 One of Crystal Ball Run's favorite players, Tyrann Mathieu, is reportedly heading to a drug rehab center, and there's never anything to joke about when you get on this topic.

-FOX 8, the FOX affiliate in New Orleans, reports that Mathieu and his family have agreed to place the defensive play maker in a drug rehab center in Houston instead of sticking at LSU to attend classes or transferring to another school to play football this fall.
-I can only imagine that this was a difficult decision to come to for one of the game's top players, but clearly it seems as though Mathieu is placing his priorities in the right order here, and that is something we should all get behind.
+FOX 8, the FOX affiliate in New Orleans, reports that Mathieu and his family have agreed to place the defensive play maker in a drug rehab center in Houston instead transferring to another school to play football this fall or sticking at LSU to attend classes.
+I can only imagine how difficult of a decision this was for one of the game's top players, but clearly it seems as though Mathieu is placing his priorities in the right order here.
+That is something we should all get behind.

 More links after the jump...

-Personally, my opinion of the Notre Dame uniforms is that they are actually pretty nice, until you get to the helmet.
-McKayla Maroney, your thoughts?
-And while we are on the topic of Notre Dame, Athletics Director Jack Swarbrick is cool with the Big East's hire of Michael Aresco.
+Personally, my opinion of the Notre Dame uniforms is that, until you get to the helmet they are actuallly pretty nice.
+McKayla Maroney, what are your thoughts?
+Also, while we are on the topic of Notre Dame, Athletics Director Jack Swarbrick is cool with the Big East's hire of Michael Aresco.

 Speaking of uniforms, it looks as though Oregon will take their Rose Bowl helmet in a green hue this fall.